johnwarden/jonathanwarden.com/content/theory/2024-11-20-entropy-as-uncertainty.md

 Let's start by considering simple scenarios where there are $n$ equally probable possibilities.
 We'll measure entropy as **the number of possibilities**.
 If there are two murder suspects, there are two possibilities-worth of uncertainty.

-Now, suppose the murder weapon is unknown, but there are also two possibilities (the candlestick or the lead pipe).
+Now, suppose the murder weapon is unknown, but there are also only two possibilities (the candlestick or the lead pipe).
 This adds another two possibilities-worth of uncertainty.

 The total uncertainty isn't additive—it's multiplicative.
 There are $2 \times 2 = 4$ possible combinations of suspect and weapon, so the overall uncertainty is four possibilities.